stepful/empty/README.md

-# empty
+# Heroku review-app placeholder

-A minimum-viable Heroku app
+A minimum-viable static Heroku app that can be used as a 5-minute placeholder while our real apps are still building.